Last Updated on September 11, 2023 by Lori

 Do you feel like you spend way too much time worrying about…every little thing?
-When you feel consumed by worry, ask yourself these important questions, and feel your worries slip away.
+When you feel consumed by worry, learn how to stop worrying by asking yourself these important questions.

 Questions to ask yourself when you are worried: